andresvcc/E-commerce-web-platform/README.md

 With the Platform Turborepo, developers and enthusiasts have access to a wide range of front-end and back-end applications, along with essential packages for programming, data modeling, and UI component development.
 The Turborepo follows a monorepo architecture, enabling seamless collaboration and code sharing between different parts of the project.

+## Documentation

+To access the documentation of the project, please visit the following link: [XXX-NAME-XXX Platform Documentation](https://andresvcc.github.io/E-commerce-web-platform/?path=/docs/getting-started--page)

 # Getting Started with XXX-NAME-XXX  Turborepo

 <br />